 14.06: Parental Right of Enforcement

-(1) The parent or legal guardian (hereafter "parent") of an English learner shall have legal standing to sue for enforcement as provided in M.G.L. c.
+(1) The parent or guardian (hereafter "parent") of an English learner shall have legal standing to sue for enforcement as provided in M.G.L. c.
 71A, § 6 and 603 CMR 14.06.
 A parent who alleges that a school district employee has failed willfully and repeatedly to implement M.G.L. c.
 71A shall exhaust the review process set forth in 603 CMR 14.06(2)-(10) prior to filing a claim in court pursuant to M.G.L. c.
 71A, § 6.

 (2) The parent shall submit a written request to the superintendent for review of the parent's allegation.
 The request for review shall provide the basis for the parent's allegation, including the name(s) of the school district employee(s) involved and a description of the actions that the employee(s) took or failed to take that resulted in willful and repeated violations of M.G.L. c.
 71A.
 Except in extenuating circumstances, the parent shall submit the request within 30 calendar days of the last incident at issue.
 The superintendent shall provide the school district employee with a copy of the written request within 10 calendar days after it is filed and in advance of the meeting with the superintendent.